 When I initially regained consciousness, it was the primary surgeon and jolly nurse anesthetist standing near the foot of my bed.
 They told me that they were all done and that my surgery went well!
 I was out of it so all I said was, “..Yeah?” and fell back asleep.

 Later on, when I woke back up in the same place and looked around, I couldn’t find the surgeon or my anesthesiologist anymore.
-All I saw was some other nurse so I urgently looked at her and asked, “Where is the doctor and anesthesiologist?”
+All I saw was some other nurse so I urgently looked at her and asked, “Where are the doctor and anesthesiologist?”

 “They left, honey.
 After you woke back up, they went to talk to your parents,” was her response.